Comprehensive Care After COVID-19

 - New thyroid disorder

-You do not need a primary care physician or insurance to seek treatment at this center.
-In addition, through telehealth, patients from across the U.S. can access care via phone or video conference.
+You do not need a primary care physician to seek treatment at this center.
+In addition, through telehealth, patients from across the United States can access care via phone or video conference.